JackDougherty/jack-site/_pages/dataviz/index.md

   - Question your data
 - Prepare for Find and Question Data quiz, to be taken during any 2-hour period from Sun 19 Sept at 12 noon to Tues 21 Sept at 2pm, on [Moodle](https://moodle.trincoll.edu)
 - Prepare for next class Zoom meeting with Hartford community partners (see below)
-- Review what you learned in Goal #1: Spreadsheet quiz.
-Which strategies helped you to learn?
-Which ones did not?
+- Review your progress toward Goal #1: Spreadsheet quiz.
+What strategies helped you to learn?
 - [Additional practice with spreadsheet skills](https://docs.google.com/spreadsheets/d/1oxbu-wnZ_BXFaoDeKsqRMVpJu8-7d5XBkrhCRpVdLJU/edit#gid=0)
-- To share your screen in class, go to my Zoom Room <https://trincoll.zoom.us/my/jackdougherty> and mute your audio and video
+- To share your screen in our classroom, go to my Zoom Room <https://trincoll.zoom.us/my/jackdougherty> and mute your audio and video

 ### Thur 16 Sept
 - Before class, read short background stories about our community partners and topics of interest: